-Please note some information in the records is marked 'not responsive' as it does not respond to the wording and/or the date range of your request.
+Please find enclosed a copy of the records located in response to your request.
+The responsive portions of these records are provided to you in their entirety.
+Please note that some information in the records is marked 'not responsive' as it does not respond to the wording and/or the date range of your request.
 Your file is now closed.